 Foldable Table Tent: Print on cardstock for best results.
 Fold into thirds and secure with tapeAbout the Healthy Meeting

 Lactation Room for Participants or Speakers

-Meeting organizers can refer requests for use of a lactation room to Be Well at Work Wellness' Breastfeeding Support Program webpage to register for access.
+Meeting organizers can refer requests for use of a lactation room to the Breastfeeding Support Program to register for access.

 Green Events and Conference Resources